ciena/ciena.saos10/docs/ciena.saos10.saos10_fps_module.rst

                     <a class="ansibleOptionLink" href="#parameter-" title="Permalink to this option"></a>
                     <div style="font-size: small">
                         <span style="color: purple">string</span>
+                         / <span style="color: red">required</span>
                     </div>
                 </td>
                 <td>
                 </td>
                 <td>
                         <div>This object indicates the flow point identifier.
 The identifier is a text string that is used to identify a flow point.
 Unique string values are chosen to uniquely identify the flow point.
 Octet values of 0x00 through 0x1f are illegal.
-MEF 26.1 restricts the maximum size identifiers to 45 octets.</div>
+MEF 26.1 restricts the maximum size identifiers to 45 octets. (fp list key)</div>
                 </td>
             </tr>
             <tr>